jessepav/lacygoill-wiki-backup/find.md

 Document that using a `.fdignore` should be preferred to `-E` whenever possible.

 Why?
-If you  want to be  sure that any  command relying on  `$ fd` ignores  a certain pattern, it's going to be tedious/error-prone to edit each of them.
+If you  want to be sure  that any command  relying on `fd(1)` ignores  a certain pattern, it's going to be tedious/error-prone to edit each of them.
 `.fdignore` is easier, more reliable, and scale better to any number of commands you'll add in the future.